-BWI Airport 7050 Friendship Rd, Baltimore, MD 21240, 4:30a.m | Monday, April 3, 2023

-- Drop off at the Southwest Airlines Terminal.
-Chaperones will be available to help with check-in.
-Parents are not required to park and stay.
-Follow instructions of the attendances on duty. - Students will place their luggage in the designated area.
-(Inclement weather - follow the directions of the attendances.) - Students and parents will check-in with the staff. - After check-in, you will be cleared to entered the assembly area.
+- Uniform of day: School Shirts with Bottoms of your choice. - Please drop off students and chaperones at - BWI Airport 7050 Friendship Rd, Baltimore, MD 21240 - 11 a.m. | Saturday, April 12, 2025 - Use the Southwest Airlines Terminal for drop-off.
+Chaperones will assist with the check-in process.
+Parents do not need to park and wait.
+Please adhere to the instructions provided by the staff on duty. - Students will need to place their luggage in the specified area.
+(In case of inclement weather, follow the guidance of the staff.) - After completing check-in, you will be permitted to enter the assembly area.